Originally published on April 25, 2018. Updated June 26, 2024.

 Download: Magt.biz (Word/PDF)

-Use Workamajig to keep track of all project documents, including communication plans, to streamline your agency’s operations.
+Use Workamajig to keep track of all project documents, including communication plans, and streamline your agency’s operations.
 Learn more here.

 There are issues in every project that can impact its success.
 Anticipating these issues and developing strategies to tackle them is done via the risk management plan.